Do you suffer from swollen, heavy, aching legs due to varicose veins?

 Visual Sclerotherapy for spider veins is the treatment of choice for tiny, visible, web-patterned spider veins located near the skin’s surface.
 Your vein specialist will use a small needle to inject a sclerosant agent into affected veins.
 This substance causes diseased veins to close off and collapse, diverting blood flow to healthy ones.
 Over time, the treated veins are reabsorbed by the body.
 There is no need for surgical removal.

 Ultrasound-Guided Sclerotherapy works similarly and can be used to treat spider veins or small varicose veins, also located relatively near the skin’s surface.
 This variation uses real-time, precision ultrasound imaging to guide the needle into deeper veins.
 These veins may be more difficult to find than those treated with Visual Sclerotherapy.
 As with Visual Sclerotherapy, an Ultrasound-Guided Sclerotherapy injection irritates the impacted vessel and prompts it to collapse and close off.

 In the coming days or weeks, symptoms should reduce or resolve.
 The outer appearance of treated veins should also improve.

 At USA Vein Clinics, your vein specialist will work with you to determine which treatment method is best for you.
 This might be Sclerotherapy, Endovenous Laser Therapy (EVLT), ClariVein, or Varithena Foam Treatment.

-Please be aware that vein treatment is not usually recommended for women who are pregnant or breastfeeding.
+Yan Katsnelson, M.D. wants you to know that vein treatment is not usually recommended for women who are pregnant or breastfeeding.

 How to Prepare for Sclerotherapy Treatment